kjetilmjos/DDCM/README.md

 Prerequisit:
 - MongoDB installed and running
+- Node.JS installed
-- Python 3 with the following libraries:
+- Python 3 with the following libraries: <br>
      -pymongo (install with pip)
      -openpyxl (install with pip)
      -dateutil.parser
-     -datetime timedelta
+     -datetime